formix/MegaCityOne/MegaCityOne/doc/api.md

 ## Mvc.JudgeAuthorizeAttribute

-This attribute implements a Judge Authorization to use a controller's method.
+This attribute leverage MegaCityOne's Judge security for MVC applications.
 The rule to be advised is mandatory.
 Note that the Users and Roles properties from the base AuthorizeAttribute are ignored by this specialization of AuthorizeAttribute.

 ### Constructor